foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD07-Extending-the-ActorSheet-class.md

 After grabbing an initial data object for the sheet and storing it in the `context` variable, we then grab the actor data (line 12 in the code snippet earlier).

 The first line is the most important one, as that's what retrieves a safe copy of the actor's data for sheet manipulation purposes.
 It uses the document data's built in `toObject()` method and gives it the `false` parameter, which instructs Foundry to not just convert this to a plain object but to also run a deep clone on nested objects/arrays.
-Just using `this.actor.data` can work, but if you don't use `this.actor.data.toObject(false)`, you can run into difficult to debug issues related to the original object.
+Just using `this.actor` can work, but if you don't use `this.actor.toObject(false)`, you can run into difficult to debug issues related to the original object.

-Afterwards, we set up new properties for both `context.data` and `context.flags` based on the actorData that we just retrieved.
-The `context.data` property is the one that will be used frequently in your Handlebars templates later, as its essentially the cleanest and most direct set of the actor's data.
+Afterwards, we set up new properties for both `context.system` and `context.flags` based on the actorData that we just retrieved.
+The `context.system` property is the one that will be used frequently in your Handlebars templates later, as its essentially the cleanest and most direct set of the actor's system data.
 The flags are useful to go ahead and include the structure for, but they tend to be more useful for modules than systems (flags are used for arbitrary data structures that don't have to fit the system's template.json).

 ### Preparing Items